 Think of yourself as a chef.
 Chefs don’t create fully customized meals for every customer.
 Instead, they create a menu.
 You know your ingredients — how can you craft a menu to offer customers great options that will satisfy their needs?

 Know Your Costs

-Manage your costs by tightening the reins on what is purchased by whom.
-Purchase order compliance is critical.
-Right now, we’re all struggling with cash flow.
-We cannot make exceptions for purchases outside of necessity.
-Purchase orders provide a way to record our financial obligations so we can calculate it in our cash flow projections.
+One way to gain insight into what things are worth is by tightening the reins on what is purchased by whom.
+Purchase orders provide a way to record our financial obligations, so we can calculate it in our cash flow projections.
 Outlier purchases are simply unacceptable.

 Central purchasing helps significantly with P.O. compliance.
-If you’ve just downsized your company, you’ve already started this process.
 If you put one person (or one small group) in charge of buying, you’ll negotiate better, make fewer mistakes, and have a clearer record of costs which will help you better calculate your margin for customer pricing.

-You also need to know where and when to find outside resources.
-Your busy times are also your competitors’ busy times.
-This means you must predict outsourcing needs and make deals in advance.
-Know the price of outsourced labor and equipment, then look ahead at your resource projections so you can supplement accordingly.
+Finally, you also need to know where and when to find outside resources.
+Your competitors are busy at the same time as you.
+This means you must predict outsourcing needs and make deals in advance to utilize the better suppliers and freelancers.

 Know Your Capacity